sankalp1999/semantweet-search/README.md

    pip install -r requirements.txt
    ```

-   If you are going to try out image based search, please run below.
+   If you want to try out image vector search, please run below command.
 I have not included this in requirements.txt as it downloads
-   as 620 MB model and not everyone would like to try.
+   a 620 MB model and not everyone would like to do that by default.
    ```
    pip install open_clip_torch
    ```